marcinzh/skutek/MANUAL.md

 An elementary *Handler* can be transformed to another *Handler*, by using a [polymorphic function](https://github.com/milessabin/shapeless/wiki/Feature-overview:-shapeless-2.0.0#polymorphic-function-values) (a.k.a. [natural transformation](https://apocalisp.wordpress.com/2010/07/02/higher-rank-polymorphism-in-scala/)), that will be applied to postprocess the value obtained from [§. handling](#6-handling-effects).

-Mapped handler handles the same *Effect* as the original, but typically have different `Handler#Result[X]` type.
+A mapped handler handles the same *Effect* as the original, but typically have different a `Handler#Result[X]` type.

-For example, `StateHandler` has 2 utility methods: `.eval` and `.exec`, each of which constructs mapped *Handler*.
-The postprocessing function, in this case, is projection of pair to its first and second element respectively:
+For example, `StateHandler` has 2 utility methods: `.eval` and `.exec`, each of which constructs a mapped *Handler*.
+The postprocessing function, in this case, is the projection of a pair to its first and second element respectively:

 | Handler construcion | `Handler#Result[A]` | Comment |
 |---|---|---|